The Captivating Energy of Art is a Healing Affair - Article Banner

 It’s important to realize that thinking does not create ideas but only perceives them.
 The sun’s millions of colors trigger your thoughts and sensations around you.

-In fact, I believe all conceivable and inconceivable ideas exist in a world of possibilities.
+All conceivable and inconceivable ideas exist in a world of possibilities.
 Now, this place is part of the magnetic flow of The Great Memory around us.

 bar

-Lumalight energywork can initiate change
+Lumalight energy work can initiate change.

 John Dee Portrait Art Drawing by author Bien